MOSCOW BLOG: Why are there no mass street protests after Russia's rigged Duma election?

 Researchers also found the same suspicious asymmetry present five years ago in the peaks of turnout and votes for United Russia, though the “right tail” in the graph for this weekend’s results shifted even more to the right, meaning that Russia’s party of power performed even better this year where turnout was highest.

-Based on the collected data, Shpilkin estimates that election workers falsified the lion’s share of the ballots United Russia claimed in proportional-representation voting this weekend.
+Based on the collected data, Shpilkin estimates that election workers falsified the lion’s share of the ballots United Russia claimed in proportional representation voting this weekend.
 “It will be more than half,” he told Meduza.

 The previous statistical analysis shows that United Russia has a very solid median support at 35% of the vote but that while it would still win any free election it would have to enter into a coalition with either the KPRF or all the small parties to rule.
 Volkov’s chart above suggests that that has not changed, although perhaps United Russia has improved its position to slightly under 40% in this election.